jolicode/castor/doc/faq.md

 | **Community**       | Young, growing                      | Large, strong adoption in production                      |
 | **Best suited for** | Automation, CI/CD, local tooling    | Deployments and server orchestration                      |

-**TL;DR**
+TL;DR:

-- Castor is a general-purpose task runner: tests, CI/CD, local automation, Docker, Ansible… all in plain PHP.
+* Castor is a general-purpose task runner: tests, CI/CD, local automation, Docker, Ansible… all in plain PHP.
-- Deployer is laser-focused on one thing: pushing your code to servers.
+* Deployer is laser-focused on one thing: pushing your code to servers.

 > If you need a Swiss Army knife for automation, Castor has your back.<br>
 > If your only goal is “ship this to production”, Deployer is the specialist.

 ## How is **Castor** different from raw **Symfony Console** usage?